mhnagaoka/ESP8266_Control_Relay/README.md

 #define MY_PASSWORD "<your wifi password>"
 ```

-If you are curious, I used the this thing to flash my ESP-01S:
+If you are curious, I used this thing to flash my ESP-01S:
 https://www.aliexpress.com/item/33011980079.html.
 It works like a charm.
 No jumpers or switches
 to fiddle with.